ragibkl/adblock-dns-server/README.md

 Adblock DNS server using bind and nginx, running in Docker.

-## Overview
+## Introduction

 A DNS server helps to resolve domain names on the internet into their appropriate ip addresses.
+When your web browser or apps need to fetch some info from a web service over the internet, it first makes a DNS query to find the ip address of that web service.
+Next it will use that ip address to connect to the server that is hosting the service.
 It is the foundation of how the internet works.

 Some well known public DNS serves are as follows:
 - Google:
   - 8.8.8.8
   - 8.8.4.4